grayshader3020/Java_Programs/README.md

 Ensure you have the Java Development Kit (JDK) installed on your system.
 You can download it from the [official Oracle website](https://www.oracle.com/java/technologies/javase-downloads.html).

-## Contributing

-Contributions are welcome!
-If you'd like to add new programs, improve existing ones, or fix bugs, please fork the repository and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.

 ---